IP Glossary

 Trademark

-A trademark is a sign capable of distinguishing the goods or services of a company from those of other companies.
-Trademarks are registered with the relevant IP office, and once approved, they are yours to use and defend against say copycats.
+A trademark is a distinctive sign that identifies and differentiates the goods or services of one company from those of others.
+Trademarks are registered with the relevant intellectual property office, and upon approval, they grant the owner exclusive rights to use and enforce the mark against unauthorized use or imitation by others.

 Trademark Classification (Nice)